 (c) If the letter of surrender makes reinstatement contingent on certain conditions, those conditions have occurred;

-(3) The Board may grant postdisciplinary reinstatement of a revoked or surrendered license only in accordance with the terms of the order of revocation or the letter of surrender;
+(3) The disciplinary panel may grant postdisciplinary reinstatement of a revoked or surrendered license only in accordance with the terms of the order of revocation or the letter of surrender;

-(4) The Board may grant postdisciplinary reinstatement subject to any terms and conditions the Board considers appropriate for public safety and the protection of the integrity and reputation of the profession;
+(4) The disciplinary panel may grant postdisciplinary reinstatement subject to any terms and conditions the disciplinary panel considers appropriate for public safety and the protection of the integrity and reputation of the profession;

-(5) The Board may convene a reinstatement inquiry panel which:
+(5) The disciplinary panel that issued the order to revoke or suspend may convene a reinstatement inquiry panel which:

 (a) May conduct an informal inquiry which shall include, if requested, an opportunity for the petitioner to have a personal interview with the panel;

-(c) May consider presentations from both the petitioner and the administrative prosecutorís office; and
+(c) May consider presentations from both the petitioner and the administrative prosecutorís office.

-(6) The full Board shall consider the application form, the petitionerís responses to the written questions, and the supporting documentation and written arguments, if any, submitted by the petitioner and the administrative prosecutorís office, as well as the reinstatement inquiry panelís recommendation;
+(6) The disciplinary panel shall consider the application form, the petitionerís responses to the written questions, and the supporting documentation and written arguments, if any, submitted by the petitioner and the administrative prosecutorís office, as well as the reinstatement inquiry panelís recommendation;

-(7) The Board shall determine in its discretion if postdisciplinary reinstatement is in the interest of the health and welfare of the general public and consistent with the best interest of the profession; and
+(7) The disciplinary panel shall determine in its discretion if postdisciplinary reinstatement is in the interest of the health and welfare of the general public and consistent with the best interest of the profession; and

-(8) A Board decision denying reinstatement may set out when, if ever, a subsequent petition may be submitted.
+(8) A disciplinary panel decision denying reinstatement may set out when, if ever, a subsequent petition may be submitted.

-C. The Board shall issue a final written order on the postdisciplinary reinstatement application that:
+C. The disciplinary panel shall issue a final written order on the postdisciplinary reinstatement application that: